 Jind, a district in Haryana, takes its name from Jaintapuri, an ancient tirtha which finds mention in the epic Mahabharata.
-Pandavas built the Jayanti Devi temple to honour the goddess Jainti, who was regarded as the goddess of victory and success.
-The town came up around this temple as Jaintapuri which was later known as Jind.
+Pandavas built the Jayanti Devi Temple to honour the goddess Jainti, who was regarded as the goddess of victory and success.
+The town came up around this temple as Jaintapuri, which was later known as Jind.

 Asvini Kumara Tirtha is another pilgrimage destination.
 He finds mention in the Mahabharata.
 According to scriptures, a bath in the sacred waters of Asvini Kumara Tirtha can purify the soul of the pilgrims and open way to their salvation.
 The water at the holy place has curative properties and can heal several incurable diseases.

-A shrine called Varaha Tirtha dedicated to Lord Vishnu is situated in village Barah, ten kilometres from the main town of Jind.
+A shrine called Varaha Tirtha dedicated to Lord Vishnu is situated in the village of Barah, ten kilometres from the main town of Jind.
 It is believed that Lord Vishnu stayed at this place when he assumed the form of a boar.

 Jind enjoys all the three seasons, summer, winter and monsoon.
 Best time to visit Jind is from November to March.

-How to reach Jind
+How To Reach Jind

 Jind has good network of roadways.
 Jind station connects this place to other big cities nearby.